mhoffman/kmos/doc/source/tutorials/run_model_api.rst

   model._adjust_database()

-though at the end one must not forget to call `_adjust_database()` before executing any next step or the model instance will crash soon.
+though at the end one must not forget to call `_adjust_database()` before executing any next step or the database of available processes is inaccurate and the model instance will crash soon.

 Running models in parallel
 ==========================